Answered By: Monique Ritchie Last Updated: 19 Dec, 2024 Views: 11227

 CC BY-NC: Creative Commons Attribution-Non-Commercial Licence

-Papers published under a CC-BY NC licence comply with current REF policy (pending consultation and review) but may not always comply with research funder open access requirements.
+Papers published under a CC BY-NC licence comply with REF2021 policy but do not comply with the terms and conditions of many public research grants, including UKRI, Wellcome Trust, EU and other Plan S funders.
 It is expected that outputs which do not meet open access funder requirements may not be eligible for submission to the next REF.

-CC BY-NC ND: Creative Commons Attribution Non-commercial No-Derivatives Licence
+CC BY-NC-ND: Creative Commons Attribution Non-commercial No-Derivatives Licence

 Articles published under this licence which acknowledge funding from a Plan S funder, including UKRI, EU, Wellcome Trust, are not eligible to access publishing funds made available to support the sharing of publicly funded research.
 Where a charge is made for open access publishing, the article must be made available under a CC BY licence.